airsonic/airsonic.github.io/pages/wiki/20_migrate.md

 Then start Libresonic service again.

-Your old settings will still be there. **If you wish**, you can delete subsonic data:
+Your old settings will still be there. --If you wish--, you can delete subsonic data:

 ```
 sudo rm -r /var/subsonic